 Note: Small space, you may want to reserve.
 Takes credit.
 Croquetas may run out.

-If you’re passing through Madrid and want to experience traditional Spanish tapas made vegan, don’t miss this spot.
-Whether it’s calamari bocadillos (sandwiches), tortilla, or chorizo (traditional smoked paprika sausage), it’s housemade, oily, and indulgent.
+If you want to experience traditional Spanish tapas made vegan, don’t miss this spot.
+Whether it’s calamari bocadillos (sandwiches), tortilla, or chorizo (traditional smoked paprika sausage), the food at B13 is housemade, oily, and indulgent.

-B13 has been around and subsequently developed a hardcore following.
-The vegans of vegans come here to feel like being vegan is just normal.
+B13 has been around and subsequently has developed a hardcore following.
+The veganist of vegans come here to feel like being vegan is just normal.

 Everything is good here but we always get the tortilla and any of the burgers or sandwiches.
 Hearty portions, cheap prices, and high patronage mean you should come to fill up your belly.

 Note: Cash only.
 Almost always busy.
 Get here when it opens and expect a line even then.
 Doesn’t take reservations.

 If you want to eat all your tapas away from the bustling crowds, we highly recommend this Argentine-run bar/restaurant.
 We’ve had both the menú del día and tapas here and Llantén never disappoints.
 Everything is super savory and appropriately textured, especially the faux meats.
 Get the chorivegano (vegan chorizo), empanadas, polenta pizza, and anything seitan.

 Bear in mind that this is not in the middle of the nightlife scene in the center of Madrid, so don’t plan this for a multi-stop tour of the vegan tapas in Madrid, unless you want to do some traveling.